Ecwid/new-job/IP-Addr-Counter.md

 You have a simple text file with IPv4 addresses.
-One line is one address, roughly like this:
+One line is one address, line by line:

 ```
 145.67.23.4